firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 **Limited Direct Control** is a technique that allowing a process to execute directly on the CPU (using the CPU directly) without an overwatching entity.
-It is *limited* because although the process' instructions natively execute on the CPU, it has to perform a **mode switch** for the priviledged instruction such as I/O operations.
+It is *limited* because although the process' instructions natively execute on the CPU, it has to perform a **mode switch** for carrying out the priviledged instruction such as I/O operations.

 ## 6.1 How to enforce access during Direct Control
 The access is enforced by introducing **system calls**, **user mode** and **kernel mode**.
-While in the user mode, a process can only execute unpriviledged operations such as memory read/writes.
+While in the user mode,
+a process can only execute unpriviledged operations such as memory read/writes.
 A process has to issue a **system call** to switch to the kernel mode where it can execute priviledged the kernel code.
+Otherwise the CPU will raise **exception**.

-A system call will let the execution jump to the kernel code that handles the system call.
+A system call will let the execution jump to the kernel code that handles the system call, a.k.a **system call handlers**.
-The handler usually first checks if the operation is valid for the process.
+A handler usually first checks if the operation is valid for the process.

 System calls is a subset of **trap instructions** that stops normal flow of a program and jumps to the kernel context.
 Note that this is different from a **context switch** where the operating system **deschedules** the running program to schedule another program.
 By performing a trap instruction the user program will not be deschedulled.
-It will only jump to one of the kernel pre-prepared handlers and continue executing the kernel codes written in the handler.
+It will only jump to one of the kernel pre-prepared handlers and executes the kernel codes written in the handler.

+When a process is in kernel mode, it utilizes the **kernel space**.
+All the functions frames in kernel mode is created on the **kernel stack**. **Every process has its own kernel stack**.

-When a process switching into kernel mode its state has to be saved (like before a context switch) in order to restore the program's normal flow after finishing the priviledged operations.
+When a process switches into kernel mode its state has to be saved (like before a context switch) in order to restore the program's normal flow after finishing the kernel operations.
 The data structure used for saving the state is called **trap frame**.
+On x86 the trap frame is saved in the **kernel stack**.

 Later the program will start executing the code written in the trap handler.
 Once it completes it will issue a **return from trap (ret)** instruction that restores the program's original flow by looking up the saved trap frame and switching the process into user mode.

-On x86 the trap frame is saved in the **kernel stack**, a per-process memory region that stores **kernel stack frames**.
-We will come back to this later when we discuss **address space** later.

-As you can see, an OS kernel isn't something that runs or overwatches the entire system independently.
-It's rather *a part of a user process* -- whenever it needs to run the kernel code it performs a mode switch.
+**As you can see, an OS kernel isn't something that runs independently to overwatch the entire system.
+Instead, it's *a part of a user process* -- whenever the process needs to run a piece of kernel code it performs a mode switch**.

 ## 6.2 How can OS regain control for schedulling other processes?
 Next problem is how to let OS regain control while a user program is running so it can schedule other processes.